NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/clear-patches.md

 `clear-patches` is only used when we do not want to use *clear-all*.
-For example, if you wanted to clear the patches but keep some global variables’ values and/or the keep the existing turtles the same, you would use `clear-patches`.
+For example, if we wanted to clear the patches but keep some global variables’ values and the existing turtles the same, we would use `clear-patches`.

 In the model example below, we have three buttons.
-The first one makes patches' color green and creates some cows on random positions.
-The second button runs the `clear-patches` primitive to clear the patches, as a proxy for grass, but leave the cows the same.
+The first one makes patches' color green and creates some cows on random locations.
+The second button runs the `clear-patches` primitive to clear the patches, as a proxy for grass, but leaves the cows the same.
 The third button runs the `clear-turtles` primitive to remove the cows from the model but leave the patches/grass as is.